ca2/.github/profile/README.md

 ## Installation for macOS
 code.app to be done.
 Please check manual instructions for macOS below.

-## For details about the installation
+## Manual installation
-Details about installation process performed by the code executable:
+Details about installation process performed by the code executable that can done manually:
 - [Windows](windows.md)
 - [Ubuntu](ubuntu.md)
 - [macOS](macos.md)